 The main objective of CAMNES is to contribute to the study of the ancient cultures of the Mediterranean and the Near East, preserving their memory and their historical and cultural identity, to raise and enhance the collective awareness of our past, according to the principles of Public History and Public Archaeology .

-CAMNES coordinates the fully accredited courses of the Department of Archaeology and Classical Studies of the Italian International Institute 'Lorenzo de' Medici'
+CAMNES coordinates the fully accredited courses of the Department of Ancient Studies (ANC) and the Department of Religious Studies (REL) of the Italian International Institute 'Lorenzo de' Medici'

 CAMNES is engaged in archaeological research in the field, both in Italy and abroad, in the organization of lectures, seminars, workshops and international conferences, and the publication of scientific and popular studies.